bergant/OpenTrialsRDemo/index.md

 # About OpenTrials

-From [OpenTrials](http://opentrials.net) page: _OpenTrials is a collaboration between Open Knowledge and Dr Ben Goldacre from the University of Oxford DataLab.
+From [OpenTrials](http://opentrials.net) page: _OpenTrials is a collaboration between [Open Knowledge International](https://okfn.org/) and Dr Ben Goldacre from the University of Oxford [DataLab](https://ebmdatalab.net/).
 It aims to locate, match, and share all publicly accessible data and documents, on all trials conducted, on all medicines and other treatments, globally._

 In addition to [web search](http://explorer.opentrials.net/search), the OpenTrials database is also accessible via